Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic characterization: Introduction

 \subsection{General notation}

 We will denote by $\mathcal{P}_{c}(\R^{d})$ the space of all compactly supported probability measures on $\R^{d}$ and by $\mathcal{P}(K)$ the subset consisting of measures supported on a compact subset $K$ of $\R^{d}.$ We endow the space $\mathcal{P}(K)$ with the weak topology.
+Throughout the paper we fix a probability measure $\mu_{0}$ with compact support, denoted by $S_{0}.$ Given a compact subset $K$ of $\R^{d}$ we will denote by $\mathcal{C}(K)$ the space of all continuous functions on $K.$

 We recall that a function $f$ on a topological space $X,$ taking values in $]\infty,\infty]$ is\emph{ }lower semi-continuous (lsc) if $\{f\leq\alpha\}$ is closed for any $\alpha\in]\infty,\infty].$ We will say that $f$ is\emph{ proper lower-semicontinuous }under the further assumption that $f$ is not identically equal to $\infty$ (following standard terminology in convex analysis).
 If $X$ is compact and $f$ is lsc the latter condition equivalently means that $\inf_{X}f$ is finite.
 Hence, under the map $f\mapsto f-\inf_{X}f$ the space of proper lsc functions on $X$ corresponds to the space of\emph{ rate functionals,} in the sense of large deviation theory.
 Finally, it will be convenient to work with inverse temperatures $\beta_{N}:=T_{N}^{-1}$ and $\beta:=T^{-1}$ rather than temperatures.